 A.3.1.1 ASN.1 sections

-The RRC PDU contents are formally and completely described using abstract syntax notation (ASN.1), see X.680 [13], X.681 (02/2002) [14].
+The RRC PDU contents are formally and completely described using abstract syntax notation (ASN.1), see ITU-T Rec.
+X.680 [13], and ITU-T Rec.
+X.681 (02/2002) [14].

 The complete ASN.1 code is divided into a number of ASN.1 sections in the specifications.
 In order to facilitate the extraction of the complete ASN.1 code from the specification, each ASN.1 section begins with a text paragraph consisting entirely of an ASN.1 start tag, which consists of a double hyphen followed by a single space and the text string "ASN1START" (in all upper case letters).
 Each ASN.1 section ends with a text paragraph consisting entirely of an ASN.1 stop tag, which consists of a double hyphen followed by a single space and the text "ASN1STOP" (in all upper case letters):